 DAVID REICHMUTH, SENIOR ENGINEER, CLEAN VEHICLES | MARCH 8, 2018

-New data from the US EPA on power plant greenhouse gas emissions are in, and electric vehicles (EV) in the US are even cleaner than they were before.
-The climate change emissions created by driving on electricity depend on where you live, but on average, an EV driving on electricity in the U.S. today is equivalent to a conventional gasoline car that gets 80 MPG, up from 73 MPG in our 2017 update.
+New data from the US EPA on power plant greenhouse gas emissions are in.
+And electric vehicles (EV) in the US are even cleaner than they were before.
+The climate change emissions created by driving on electricity depend on where you live.
+However and on average, an EV driving on electricity in the U.S. today is equal to a conventional gasoline car that gets 80 MPG.
+That’s up from 73 MPG in our 2017 update.

 Cleaner electricity means cleaner EVs

-To compare the climate-changing emissions from electric vehicles to gasoline-powered cars, we analyzed all of the emissions from fueling and driving both types of vehicles.
-For a gasoline car, that means looking at emissions from extracting crude oil from the ground, getting the oil to a refinery and making gasoline, and transporting gasoline to filling stations, in addition to combustion emissions from the tailpipe.
+To compare the climate-changing emissions from electric vehicles to gasoline-powered cars, we analyzed all the emissions from fueling and driving both types of vehicles.
+For a gasoline car, that means looking at emissions from extracting crude oil from the ground, getting the oil to a refinery and making gasoline, and transporting gasoline to filling stations, as well as combustion emissions from the tailpipe.

-For electric vehicles, the calculation includes both power plant emissions and emissions from the production of coal, natural gas and other fuels power plants use.
+For electric vehicles, the calculation includes both power plant emissions and emissions from coal, natural gas and other fuels power plants use.
 Our analysis relies on emissions estimates for gasoline and fuels production from Argonne National Laboratory and power plants emissions data recently released by the US EPA.

 More efficient EVs now available too